savoirfairelinux/cqfd/README.md

 Section build

 build.command The command (or list of commands).
-This string will be passed as an argument to a classical ``bash -c "commands"``, inside the build container, to generate the build artefacts.
+This string will be passed as an argument to a classical ``bash -c "commands"``, within the build container, to generate the build artefacts.

 build.flavors List of build flavors.
 Each flavor has its own command